guigrpa/oao/README.md

 By default, `oao run-script` runs sequentially.
 Use `--parallel` to run the scripts in parallel, and `--tree` if you want to follow the inverse dependency tree (starting from the tree leaves).

+You can also run all scripts matching a given glob pattern: `oao run-script test:*`.

 ## Credits :clap:

 * [lerna](https://github.com/lerna/lerna): for general inspiration.